marsdrums/ReSTIR-reworking/README.md

 #### Gathering samples from the viewport

 Random pixels are sampled from the Previous-frame composited image.
-The random distribution is uniform, and any pixel has the same propability of being sampled.
-If the sampled pixel is on the empty background of the rendered image, it's discarded.
+The random distribution is uniform, and all pixels have the same propability of being sampled.
+If the sampled pixel is in the background, it's discarded.

 >[!NOTE]
 > We could ray-trace from the G-Buffer to find intersections with the on-screen geometry; since ReSTIR is all about postponing visibility checks, i'm currently collecting light samples from the texture directly, without worring about them being visible, and skipping costly ray-tracing operations.
 Visibility is checked only later on in the ReSTIR process.
 Moreover, the distribution of the samples within the hemisphere is supposed to be uniform, therefore, any points